ramigs/strapi-nuxt-article/strapi-nuxt.md

           password: this.password,
         });
         this.success = `A confirmation link has been sent to your email account. \
-        Please click on the link to confirm your email to complete the registration process.`;
+        Please click on the link to complete the registration process.`;
       } catch (e) {
         this.error = e.response.data.message[0].messages[0].message;
       }